TimBoleslawsky/data-science-vault/Notes/Inference.md

 	•	$n$ is the sample size
 	•	$\bar{y}$ is the sample mean
 	•	$\sigma^2$ is the known variance of the data
 - Fifth, using this posterior distribution, we can directly infer about point estimates and interval estimates.
-For instance:
+In reality it is often useful to use sampling to summarize the posterior, rather than relying solely on closed-form analytical solutions.
+This gives a practical, flexible way to perform Bayesian inference:
-	- Posterior mean → point estimate
+	- Point estimations: You can summarize the posterior by a single representative value of a parameter.
+Through sampling this is just computing the mean or median of your posterior samples.
-	- 95% posterior interval → interval estimate
+	- Interval estimations: Instead of just a point, you summarize the **uncertainty** around a parameter (credible intervals).
+Sampling lets you directly compute intervals: e.g., take the 2.5th and 97.5th percentiles of your posterior samples.
-	You can also compute probabilities for statements like $P(\mu > 4500\,g \mid \text{data})$.
+	- Probability estimations (probabilistic statements): This could for example be: $P(μ > 4500,g \mid \text{data})$.
+Using samples, you simply count the fraction of posterior draws satisfying the condition.
 => The results are our general assumptions about the population given our assumptions, previous knowledge and the data we observed.
 ## Frequentist Inference
 In this example, I describe the basic intuitions behind frequentist inference and how it connects to the statistical modeling approach.